 This approach requires macOS Accessibility permission, which Thuki requests on first launch.

-Then why not just use Ollama directly?
+Then why not just use LM Studio, Jan, or Ollama?

 Thuki is not a destination.
 You never switch to it.
 Double-tap Control and it appears on top of whatever you are already doing, pre-filled with whatever you had highlighted.
 When you are done, it disappears.
 Your original app, cursor position, and mental context are exactly where you left them.
+They all run the same open models; the difference is the summon-anywhere workflow around them.

 How to Set It Up